If you jump in the shower after a long day and are met by a trickle of water or abnormally low water pressure, it can be a major letdown!

 Reason #2.
 Faulty Pressure Regulator

 The pressure regulator works to maintain your home’s water pressure within a safe range of 45-60 psi.
 It is not uncommon for a pressure regulator to wear out over time or malfunction.
-If it is not working properly, it could throw off the water pressure in your home.
+If it is not working properly, it could impact the water pressure in your home.

 Have a plumber from Best Home Services inspect the pressure regulator to see if it needs to be repaired or replaced.